microsoft/finops-toolkit/docs/finops-hub/template.md

     - `ingestion` – Stores ingested data.
       > ℹ️ _In the future, we will use this container to stage external data outside of Cost Management._
     - `config` – Stores hub metadata and configuration settings.
 Files:
+      - `schema_ea_normalized.json` – Configuration to map the EA schema to a normalized schema.
+      - `schema_mca_normalized.json` – Configuration to map the MCA schema to a normalized schema.
       - `settings.json` – Hub settings.
 - `<hubName>-engine-<unique-suffix>` Data Factory instance
   - Pipelines:
+    - `msexports_backfill` – Triggers a series of monthly Cost Management exports (msexports_fill pipeline) to fill the dataset per the retention setting defined in settings.json
+    - `msexports_fill` – Creates and triggers Cost Management exports (both actual and amortized) for the selected scope and date range.
+    - `msexports_get` – Retrieves the list of configured Cost Management exports for scopes defined in settings.json and triggers them via the msexports_run pipeline.
+    - `msexports_run` – Triggers Cost Management exports for the selected scope.
+    - `msexports_setup` – Create or update exports in Cost Management for supported scopes defined in settings.json.
     - `msexport_extract` – Triggers the ingestion process for Cost Management exports to account for Data Factory pipeline trigger limits.
-    - `msexports_transform` – Converts Cost Management exports into parquet or gzipped CSV and removes historical data duplicated in each day's export.
+    - `msexports_transform` – Converts Cost Management exports into parquet or gzipped CSV and removes historical data duplicated in each day's exports.
   - Triggers:
-    - `msexport` – Triggers the `msexport_extract` pipeline when Cost Management exports complete.
+    - `msexports_extract` – Triggers the `msexport_extract` pipeline when Cost Management exports complete.
+    - `msexports_setup` – Triggers the `msexport_setup` pipeline when settings.json is updated.
+    - `msexports_daily` – Scheduled trigger for activities which execute daily.
+    - `msexports_monthly` – Scheduled trigger for activities which execute monthly.
 - `<hubName>-vault-<unique-suffix>` Key Vault instance
   - Secrets:
     - Data Factory system managed identity